BestPrep/Docs/content/mentoring/reports.md

 ## Flagged Message Reports

-When a message is submitted, it passes through our
+When a message is submitted, it passes through our filtering system, and then is assigned a flag status based on the flagged terms list, whether or not is has a file attached, or if any contact information is detected.

 ### [My Flagged Messages](https://bestprep.lightning.force.com/lightning/r/Report/00ORP000006JXsr2AG/view?queryScope=userFolders)